Neuromodulator Overview

 Like many other cosmetic procedures, BOTOX in NYC is not permanent and will last for about three to four months.
 After that period, the targeted muscles will lose their paralytic effect and will once again begin to move.
 Further injections will be required to maintain the wrinkle-free, youthful appearance.
 If you are planning on having BOTOX administered to you, it is essential that you consider the cost of having the procedure performed more than once every year.
 Allowing movement to return will also allow the lines to return or deepen.
 During your consultation, Dr. Westreich will explain the difference between ‘Restorative Botox’ and ‘Maintenance Botox.’

 With that said, it is also important to point out that continuous use of BOTOX can weaken the muscles, which causes wrinkles.
 This may seem like a negative characteristic of BOTOX, but in fact, this is something that can help you maintain your smooth and clear skin for several more months.
 Doctors have evidence to believe that the long-term benefits of BOTOX include longer retention of treatment results and better skin texture.
-Many patients do not require the same dose of botox over time, with some requiring more, but others requiring less.
+Many patients do not require the same dose of BOTOX over time, with some requiring more but others requiring less.

 Moreover, with repeated treatments, static wrinkles can be eliminated for longer periods.
 These are thin wrinkles that appear in certain locations, like the forehead, even when the face is relaxed.
 Over long periods of dosing with BOTOX, the muscles behind static wrinkles can become inactive, leading you to get rid of the creases.

 However, to obtain these long-term benefits, it is crucial that you do not wait too long after the first injection’s effect wears off.
-In fact, it is actually better to have further injections as soon as you notice the previous treatment losing its strength and wrinkles are starting to appear once again.
+In fact, it is actually better to have further injections as soon as you notice the previous treatment is losing its strength and wrinkles are starting to appear once again.

 Doctor media